ingadhoc/account-financial-tools/account_ux/README.rst

 Several Improvements to accounting:

 #.
+If user sets and account of a liquidity type and previous type was not liquidity and not reconcilable, recompute amounts residual because they are used on liquidity accounts
+#.
 On invoice validation check that user hasn't delete any "automatic" tax from invoice
 #.
 Add reconciliations menu on accounting (only with debug mode)
 #.
 When creatin banks from bank menu, use bank name + account number for journal name (by default only account number is used).
 And also allow user to change this value (by default user can't)